HedgeCore-Protocol/hedgecore-docs/content/docs/protocol/transfer-restrictions.md

 ## Summary

 Transfer restrictions are not defect—they constitute the core feature.
-HedgeCore ensures that token movement only occurs under intentional and authorized circumstances.
+StoneYield ensures that token movement only occurs under intentional and authorized circumstances.
 This preserves hedging integrity, mitigates attack vectors, and reinforces participant accountability throughout the hedging lifecycle.